contentful/slash-developers/docs/ios/tutorials/using-delivery-api-with-swift.md

 page: :docsCdaSwift
 ---

 Read on to find out what our iOS SDK does and how you can use it to build content-driven apps more easily.
-The [product catalogue app][1] will provide an example and walk you through building a simple app from start to finish.
+This tutorial will walk you through building a simple app from start to finish with the [product catalogue app][1] being used as an example.

 ## Setup